Financial-Times/o-brand/README.md

 ### oBrandCustomize

-`oBrandCustomize` enables projects to customise brand variables which were configured with `oBrandDefine`.
+`oBrandCustomize` enables projects to modify brand variables which were configured by the component with `oBrandDefine`.
 But each component must provide an adapter (wrap the brand mixin in their own mixin), as `o-brand` must not be used directly by projects.

 Currently only the `whitelabel` brand is allowed to be customised in this way.